Frequently Asked Questions

 What is fetal heart ultrasound (fetal echocardiography)?

-Fetal heart ultrasound, also called fetal echocardiography, is a specialized ultrasound examination that looks at the fetal heart’s anatomy, function and rhythm.
-Its purpose is to detect congenital heart defects and rhythm disorders before birth.
+Fetal heart ultrasound, also called fetal echocardiography, is a specialized ultrasound examination that looks at the fetal heart’s anatomy, function and rhythm, as well as the major fetal vessels and blood flow.
+Its purpose is to detect congenital heart and vascular defects and rhythm disorders before birth.

 When should the fetal heart ultrasound be performed?